fardeenfs/leetcode-practice/142. Linked List Cycle II/solution.md

             if tortoise == hare: # If the pointers meet, a cycle exists.
-We attempt to find the start of the cycle p1 = head # Start of the linked list p2 = hare # Node where the slow and fast pointers met while p1 != p2: # Iterate until the next iteration from the start and meeting point meet which denote the start of the cyle p1 = p1.next
+We attempt to find the start of the cycle p1 = head # Start of the linked list p2 = hare # Node where the slow and fast pointers met while p1 != p2: # Iterate until the next from the start and meeting node meet at the same node i.e. start of the cycle p1 = p1.next
                     p2 = p2.next
                 return p1